-Student records are scrutinized by the Committee on Admission, Academic Standards, and Retention (CAAR) at the end of each fall and spring semester to determine if they are making good progress and likely to meet graduation requirements in the future.
+Full-time student records are scrutinized by the Committee on Admission, Academic Standards, and Retention (CAAR) at the end of each fall and spring semester to determine if they are making good progress and likely to meet graduation requirements in the future.
 Part-time students will be reviewed at the end of the semester that they have attempted 12 credits.
 Students with a semester or cumulative GPA below a 2.000 may receive a Letter of Academic Action, as appropriate, from the Committee or Committee designee.

 Students who earn a semester or cumulative GPA below a 2.000, and thus are at risk for not meeting graduation requirements in the future, are subject to the following academic actions upon review by the Academic Standards Committee at the end of each fall and spring term.

 Decisions made by the CAAR committee are separate from the Financial Aid Office decisions and policies.

 Indicates that a student has earned a semester GPA below a 2.000, while maintaining a cumulative GPA of 2.000 or higher.
 This constitutes a serious warning and is a signal that the student must reverse the present direction or face possible academic probation or suspension from the College in the future.

 *Notation of “Semester Probation” for the semester will be placed on the permanent transcript.

-Indicates that the student’s calculated cumulative GPA at the end of the fall or spring term is less than a 2.000, and thus the student is at risk for not meeting graduation requirements in the future.
+Indicates that the student’s cumulative GPA at the end of the fall or spring term is less than a 2.000, and thus the student is at risk for not meeting graduation requirements in the future.
 Probation constitutes a serious warning and is a signal to the student to reverse the present direction or face possible separation from the College.
 (This action is the minimum that will occur if the cumulative GPA is below 2.000.)

 *Notation of “Academic Probation” for the semester will be placed on the permanent transcript.